-Building a solar House in France - plastering, stone wall, septic tank and sand filter
+Building a solar House in France - plastering, stone wall, septic tank and sand filter (36 Slides) [Page 1 of 1] :: Jump To

 By Tuesday Mr Laurent Maziere was finishing the plastering inside on the main floor monomur walls at great speed, thanks to his new machine.